nimrodshn/btree/README.md

 [![Build status](https://github.com/nimrodshn/btree/actions/workflows/build.yml/badge.svg)](https://github.com/nimrodshn/btree/actions)
 [![GitHub commit activity](https://img.shields.io/github/commit-activity/m/nimrodshn/btree)](https://github.com/nimrodshn/btree/graphs/commit-activity)

-A **persistent** B+Tree implementation, designed as an index for a key-value store, inspired by [SQLite](https://www.sqlite.org/index.html).
+A *persistent copy-on-write* B+Tree implementation, designed as an index for a key-value store, inspired by [SQLite](https://www.sqlite.org/index.html).

 ## Design
-Each `BTree` struct is associated with a file that contains its nodes.
-Each node has a predefined structure.
+Each `BTree` struct is associated with a file that contains its nodes in a predefined structure.
+The `BTree` API is implemented in a copy-on-write manner, that is, a copy of the newly written nodes is created on each write or delete without mutating the previous version of the tree.
+To keep track of the latest version of the tree we maintain a write-ahead-log to log the current root.

 Unit tests serve as helpful examples of API usage.